escamilla/calculator/README.md

 # Chipmunk
-Chipmunk is a toy Lisp-like language
+Chipmunk is an interpreted dialect of Lisp with partial support for compiling to JavaScript.
+Chipmunk is a hobby language with the goal of achieving self-hosting.

-## Example
+## Sample
 ```
 (do
   (def factorial (lambda (x)